Last Picture of You

 An intention for this project, was to encourage conversations about an important fact of life, death.
 Both practical and reflective.
 How might we want to our funerals to go?
 How might we want our lives to be reflected on and lived…

-2023 is the continuation of a journey that began 15 years ago when Arti asked others a short series of questions about their last wishes, having recently experienced loss herself.
+2023 was the continuation of a journey that began 15 years ago when Arti asked others a short series of questions about their last wishes, having recently experienced loss herself.
 What came back was so moving it became an installation and a printed booklet – the original ‘Last Picture of You’ (LPU).

-This year Arti revisited the original questions with Lisa and invited friends, family and people she had worked with, to contribute, posing a series of questions to act as a ‘window’ to their last wishes.
+In 2023 Arti revisited the original questions with Lisa and invited friends, family and people she had worked with, to contribute, posing a series of questions to act as a ‘window’ to their last wishes.

 Percy Street Riots